 The rapid growth in "digital connectivity" has dramatically altered how we interact with each other as citizens, students and educators.
 Along with this change has been the creation of new ways to deliver educational content to students at all levels of education, including online courses, programs, and even virtual schools.
 The increased "connectivity" created by the Internet and computers and accelerated by increasingly capable mobile devices is rapidly changing the educational landscape.
 The question guiding this report is whether that change warrants the inclusion of online education data in the Maryland Longitudinal Data System (MLDS).
-We believe that the answer is a resounding, "Yes, it does."
+We believe that the answer to this question is a resounding, "Yes."

-Policymakers and educators at K-12 and post-secondary institutions across the state are implementing new instructional technologies and online learning opportunities for their students.
-Although change is more substantial in post-secondary intuitions, which saw dramatic increases in the number of online courses and enrollments during the last ten years, K-12 education has also witnessed increases in online learning for students during this same time period.
+Policymakers and educators at K-12 and postsecondary institutions across the state are implementing new instructional technologies and online learning opportunities for their students.
+Although change is more substantial in postsecondary intuitions, which saw dramatic increases in the number of online courses and enrollments during the last ten years, K-12 education has also witnessed increases in online learning for students during this same time period.
 The growth of online education software, tools and strategies utilized by both public and private institutions also affords emerging opportunities for vocational training and ongoing education for Maryland citizens.

 We argue that MLDS is an ideal repository for data about this new and growing format for delivery of education and training.
-Incorporating data about these digital opportunities in the MLDS will provide both portal dashboards about online education and opportunities to engage in research to inform policy and programming about online education in the state.
+Incorporating these data in the MLDS will provide opportunities for the development of dashboards about online education and increase research to inform policy and programming.
 Although the collection of these data poses challenges, not the least of which is the absence of uniform definitions or standards for reporting online education data, we at the MLDS Center believe that the inclusion of these data will provide a richer picture of the educational landscape in Maryland, one that can better inform state policy in the years to come.